cs1-subgoals/CS1-Python-Subgoals/README.md

     $> virtualenv venv
     ```

     Follow the appropriate activation instructions for your [platform](https://docs.python.org/3/library/venv.html#how-venvs-work).
-For example, on windows you use `venv/scripts/activate` to activate the virtualenv, or `source venv/bin/activate` on most other platforms.
+For example, on windows you use `venv/scripts/activate` to activate the virtualenv, or `pretext venv/bin/activate` on most other platforms.

 3. Install dependencies (e.g., `pretextbook`):